dakuten/taskwarrior-polybar/README.md

 # taskwarrior-polybar
-merely just a script showing the most urgent task and allowing it to be marked done
+merely a script showing the most urgent task and allowing it to be marked done

 ![screenshot](sshot.png)